-Michelle Smith has been making Whole30 compliant recipes for years and sharing them on The Whole Smiths blog and @thewholesmiths Instagram.
+Michelle Smith has been making Whole30 compatible recipes for years and sharing them on The Whole Smiths blog and @thewholesmiths Instagram.
 We love her easy 30-second homemade mayo; her relatable sense of humor; and her family-friendly, flavorful recipes.

 That’s why we can’t wait for June 5th, the day that Michelle’s The Whole Smiths Good Food Cookbook hits the shelves of your favorite bookstore.
 Good Food Cookbook is the first ever official Whole30 Endorsed cookbook, and it’s packed with 120 healthy recipes.
 The best part?
-Half of the dishes are automatically Whole30 compliant, and an additional 19 can be easily modified to fit the program.
+Half of the dishes are automatically Whole30 compatible, and an additional 19 can be easily modified to fit the program.

 The remainder of the recipes will serve you in life after the Whole30, when you’re making your Food Freedom work for you.
-You’ll get a peek into how Michelle includes non-compliant items into her routine, with recipes that include some whole grains, dairy and natural sweeteners.
+You’ll get a peek into how Michelle includes non-compatible items into her routine, with recipes that include some whole grains, dairy and natural sweeteners.
 The Whole Smiths Good Food Cookbook makes healthy home cooking a manageable, delicious and family-friendly endeavor in your everyday life, during and after your Whole30.

 Here’s the first sneak-peek from The Whole Smiths Good Food Cookbook, an all-in-one meal that left the entire Whole30 team drooling on their keyboards and will prove as appealing to grown-ups as it will to kids.

 I really wanted to include a Whole30-compatible twice-baked potato in this book.
 Even though twice- baked potatoes usually have cheese (and lots of it), I decided to make a go at creating a version so loaded with flavor and goodness that nobody would even miss the extra dairy.
 I’m here to tell you that I succeeded. – Michelle of The Whole Smiths